-In some deployments, the caches at each endpoint must be synchronized (i.e., have similar sizes and management policies, so that they contain information about the same chunks), while in other deployments, they do not [1, 9].
-The original proposal envisioned caches to be placed at the ends of a constrained link inside the network [11].
+In some RTE systems, the caches at each endpoint must be synchronized to contain information about the same packets and chunks [1, 15], while in others, they do not [12].
+The original proposal envisioned caches to be placed at the ends of a constrained link inside the network [15].
 Today, high-end hardware products using RTE are deployed between geographically distributed offices of a single enterprise [5].
 This approach is often called WAN optimization.

 Regardless of the architecture or particular deployment, the core of any RTE engine is a sampling algorithm.
 A fraction 1/p of all possible chunks is selected for caching, since it is impractical to cache all possible chunks.
-The parameter p (e.g., p = 32) is called the sampling period.
-The selection of chunks is based on some property of either the chunk or its fingerprint, such as its numeric value [2] or a specific byte pattern [11].
+The parameter p (e.g., p=32) is called the sampling period.
+The selection of chunks is based on some property of the fingerprint or chunk itself, such as a numeric value [2] or a byte pattern [15].
+We briefly describe several sampling algorithms proposed to date.